Haemorrhoids / Piles

 Transanal Haemorrhoidal Dearterialisation

-An ultrasonic doppler probe is used to locate the arteries supplying the haemorrhoids and a stitch is then used to suture the artery, cutting off the blood supply of the haemorrhoids which then leads to shrinkage.
+An ultrasonic Doppler probe is used to locate the arteries supplying the haemorrhoids.
+These arteries are then sutured to cut off blood flow, causing the haemorrhoids to shrink and symptoms to improve over time.

 Ligsasure/Harmonic Haemorrhoidectomy